The Orbital Eccentricity--Radius Distribution for Warm, Single Planets in TESS: Discussion

 The inferred eccentricities of warm single giants in our analysis is equally consistent, however, with a population shaped by disk migration alone, whereby some fraction of Jovians undergo in-situ planet-planet scattering after the disk disappears.
 The maximum eccentricity that planet-planet scattering can create in-situ can be approximated as \citep{Goldreich:2004}

 where $\Theta$ is the Safronov number, defined as

 and where $v_{\rm esc}$ is the escape velocity of the planet, $v_{\rm orb}$ is its orbital velocity assuming a circular orbit, $M_p$ is the planet's mass, $M_\star$ is the mass of the star, $a$ is the semi-major axis and $R_p$ is the radius of the planet.
 For a typical warm Jupiter ($M_p \approx 300\ M_\oplus$, $R_p \approx 10\ R_\oplus$, $a = 0.2$ AU) around a Sun-like star ($M_\star = 1\ M_\odot$), this maximum eccentricity is of order unity, suggesting a Jovian-like planet can reach eccentricities high enough to trigger tidal migration via in-situ scattering, without the need to invoke more complex mechanisms.
 In Figure \ref{fig:compositions}, we show theoretical $e_{\rm sc}$ upper limits under the assumption of empirical mass-radius relationships \citep{Otegi:2020, Bashi:2017} for both the small (1--8 $R_\oplus$) and giant (8--16 $R_\oplus$) planets.
-This formation scenario also appears consistent with the mass-eccentricity trend and spin-orbit alignments of highly eccentric warm Jupiters (Dong et al. in prep).
+This formation scenario also appears consistent with the mass-eccentricity trend and spin-orbit alignments of highly eccentric warm Jupiters \citep{Dong:2026}.
+The giant planet sample as a function of various planet/stellar properties can be seen in Appendix \ref{app:giantplanet}.
+Recent radial-velocity analyses of warm Jupiters provide an independent comparison point for our inferred high-eccentricity Jovian component. \citet{Morgan:2025} presented a homogeneous catalog of Keplerian fits for 200 warm Jupiters, and \citet{Morgan:2026} used this sample to infer a broad population-level eccentricity distribution in which only $27^{+3}_{-4}\%$ of warm Jupiters are consistent with near-circular orbits ($e<0.1$), while $73^{+3}_{-3}\%$ are dynamically excited.
+Although their Doppler-selected sample spans longer orbital periods ($\approx10$--365 days) and is not directly comparable to our transiting \tess{} warm-single sample ($8<P<50$ days), the prevalence of excited eccentricities among RV warm Jupiters is qualitatively consistent with our finding that the high-$e$ component becomes most prominent in the Jovian-radius regime.
+This agreement across independent samples and eccentricity-measurement methods supports the interpretation that warm giants commonly experience post-disk dynamical excitation, potentially through scattering or secular interactions.

 Finally, the placement of $R_{\rm br}$ above the canonical sub-Saturn regime implies that most sub-Saturns reside on the same low-$e$ track as sub-Neptunes in the warm-single population.
 This result disfavors a naive expectation that sub-Saturns should systematically share the dynamical signatures of giants if they were predominantly ``failed gas giants'' in the sense of being outcomes of a truncated runaway-accretion phase \citep{Lee:2016}, since dynamical excitation is often linked to giant planet interactions and scattering \citep{Chatterjee:2008, Ford:2008, Nagasawa:2011}.
 Instead, our inference is consistent with scenarios in which a large fraction of sub-Saturns represent an extension of sub-Neptune formation pathways and/or have architectures that experience fewer strong post-disk interactions.